tiagosiebler/bybit-api/README.md

 const useLivenet = false;

 const client = new InverseClient(
-  API_KEY,
+  // Optional, unless you plan on making private API calls API_KEY,
   PRIVATE_KEY,

-  // optional, uses testnet by default.
+  // Optional, uses testnet by default.
 Set to 'true' to use livenet. useLivenet,

   // restClientOptions,
   // requestLibraryOptions
 );

+// For public-only API calls, simply set key and secret to "undefined":
+// const client = new InverseClient(undefined, undefined, useLivenet);

 client.getApiKeyInfo()
   .then(result => {